 What Should You Do?

 Sadly, there isn’t a lot you can do here.
-Airbnb is very slack about this one and their policy allows hosts to cancel 3 times in a year with neither reason nor enquiry.
+Airbnb is very slack about this one and their policy allows hosts to cancel 3 times a year with neither reason nor inquiry.
 Go figure!

 None of us at The Broke Backpacker have ever experienced this one directly, but we know some of you have.

-If you’ve ever bothered to read Airbnb’s fine print, you’ve seen that you are potentially liable for any damage caused to the property.
+If you’ve ever bothered to read Airbnb’s fine print during the booking process, you’ve seen that you are potentially liable for any damage caused to the property.
 This is designed to protect hosts from bad guests, and they bill it right to your card.

 Unfortunately, this is sometimes abused by hosts who claim fake damages and try to get an extra charge out of you.

-One user was stung with a $50 charge for a broken kettle which had actually been broken before she arrived.
+Some real-life examples from Airbnb users: One guest was stung with a $50 charge for a broken kettle which had actually been broken before she arrived.
 The host even apologized for it at check-in!
-Another billed $2,000 for carpet cleaning after alleging the guest spilt red wine in it (he stated his religion forbade him from drinking alcohol).
+Another billed $2,000 for carpet cleaning after alleging the guest spilled red wine in it (he stated his religion forbade him from drinking alcohol).

 A twist on this Airbnb scam is overcharging for legitimate damages.
 I once lost a key to an Airbnb in Svalbard and was “happy” to pay the $20 replacement fee — ‘guess backpacking Norway ain’t never cheap anyway.